-Email Address Munger/Email Address Encoder
+Email Address Munger/Email Address Obfuscator

 What is email address munging?

 Email address munging is the act of using ASCII, JavaScript, and scrambling of letters in your email address in order to hide your email address from spam bots, spiders, and spoofers.
+Email address munging is also called email address obfuscating.

 Thanks for visiting us, and thanks for making us one of the most popular and most trusted anti spam and spam prevention sites on the web.